rahular09062001/Fortran_codes_2/README.md

-# Fortran_codes_2
+# Google_Colab_Codes

-These are the Fortran codes that I prepared while learning Fortran.
+These are the codes that I prepared while learning.
 These codes are saved in colab for ease of access.